About FSC Accreditation

 - Federal Safety Officer Licences

-A Bit of Background on the Federal Safety Commission
+Background on the Federal Safety Commission

 The OFSC was born in 2005, based on a specific recommendation made by the formal public inquiry into the building and construction industry.
 The Scheme’s strict criteria require builders and construction companies to meet certain standards within their WHS Management Systems – and to implement the requirements of these throughout the lifecycle of a project.